-- Touch and hold it directly on the right-most of the two 24VAC screw terminals (touch it for a several seconds, long enough to notice if the valve 1 turns on or not, but not too long.
+- This step will connect one of the valve wires directly to 24volts.
+Touch and hold it directly on (only) the right-most of the two 24VAC screw terminals (touch it for several seconds, long enough to notice if the valve 1 turns on or not, but not too long.
 You don’t want the transformer to be damaged by trying to turn on a solenoid that’s shorted).

-- If it doesn’t, try moving the wires from the VC screw terminal to the left most of the 24VAC terminals.
-This will connect the other wire of the valve directly to 24volts.
+- If it doesn’t come on, try moving the wires from the VC screw terminal to the left most of the 24VAC terminals.
+This will bypass the fuse and connect the other wire of the valve directly to 24volts.
 Then repeat step C above.
 When you touch the wire to the terminal, both wires will be connected directly to 24volts.

 - If it comes on, you know that the valve and wiring to it are good.
 You also know the power to the transformer and the transformer is good.
 Thus, the timer and/or back connector board are likely the problem; send it in for repair.

 - If it does not come on, you likely have a problem with the fuse, power to the transformer, or the transformer has failed.

 - Take a picture of the full valve and solenoid to your local landscape supply store and buy a replacement (~$15).
 (E.g, SprinklerWorld, or other, but usually not HomeDepot or Lowes or you’ll have to buy the entire valve).

 - Show them the picture and they’ll probably reach under the counter and sell you a replacement; it’s a very common request.